Ousmane N'Doye: Senegal

-N'Doye was born on 21 March 1978 in Thiès, Senegal, starting to play junior level football at local club, ACS and he also practiced basketball until he was aged 12 or 13.
-He then moved at Diaraf where he also started his senior career, afterwards going at Jeanne d'Arc with whom he won three Senegal Premier League titles, being considered the best player in the league at one point.
+N'Doye, born on 21 March 1978 in Thiès, Senegal, began playing junior-level football at local club, ACS, and also practiced basketball until he was aged 12 or 13.
+He then moved to the junior center of Diaraf, a club where he started his senior career in 1997.
+In 1999, N'Doye joined Jeanne d'Arc with whom he won three Senegal Premier League titles, being considered the best player in the league at one point.

 France

-In the summer of 2002, at age 24 he was transferred by Ligue 2 club, Toulouse where he was wanted by coach Erick Mombaerts, making a good impression on the field shortly after arriving, helping the team win the first place by the end of the season, thus earning promotion to Ligue 1.
-His Ligue 1 debut took place on 2 August 2003 in a 1–1 against Strasbourg where from a corner kick he provided the assist to Cédric Fauré's goal.
-He made a total of eight appearances in the competition, scoring two goals in two consecutive 2–1 losses to Ajaccio and Lens, but also receiving two red cards, eventually returning for the second half of the season in Ligue 2, being loaned at Lorient.
+In the summer of 2002, at age 24, N'Doye was transferred by Ligue 2 club, Toulouse where he was wanted by coach Erick Mombaerts.
+He made a good impression shortly after arriving, helping the team finish the season in first place, thus earning promotion to Ligue 1.
+His Ligue 1 debut took place on 2 August 2003 in a 1–1 draw against Strasbourg where he provided the assist to Cédric Fauré's goal from a corner kick.
+He made a total of eight appearances in the competition, scoring two goals in two consecutive 2–1 losses to Ajaccio and Lens, but also received two red cards.
+Eventually, he returned for the second half of the season in Ligue 2, being loaned to Lorient.

 Portugal and Saudi Arabia

-N'Doye went in July 2004 to play in Portugal at Estoril, making his Primeira Liga debut under coach Litos in a 0–0 against Rio Ave.
+In July 2004, N'Doye went to play in Portugal for Estoril, making his Primeira Liga debut under coach Litos in a 0–0 draw against Rio Ave.
 He scored three consecutive goals against Porto, Belenenses and Penafiel, leaving the club at the end of the first half of the season due to a conflict with Litos.

-He went for the second half of the 2004–05 season at Penafiel, netting four goals in four victories over Leiria, Sporting Lisabona, Braga and Benfica, being very appreciated by the club who declared him non-transferable at the end of the season, refusing a €1.5 million offer from newly promoted La Liga team, Alavés.
-He started the first half of the following season at Penafiel, managing to score a brace in a 2–2 against Paços Ferreira and one goal in another draw against Gil Vicente.
-Afterwards he wanted to leave the club who agreed to sell him in the middle of the season for a fee around €1 million to Académica where he was under the command of coach Nelo Vingada.
+N'Doye went for the second half of the 2004–05 season to Penafiel, netting four goals in four victories over Leiria, Sporting Lisbon, Braga and Benfica.
+He was very appreciated by the club which declared him non-transferable at the end of the season, refusing a €1.5 million offer from newly promoted La Liga team, Alavés.
+In the first half of the following season, he scored a brace in a 2–2 draw against Paços Ferreira and one goal in another draw against Gil Vicente.
+Afterwards, N'Doye wanted to leave Penafiel, which agreed to sell him in the middle of the season for a fee around €1 million to Académica where he played under coach Nelo Vingada.

-Académica loaned him for the 2006–07 season at Al Shabab for €500.000 where he worked with coach Humberto Coelho, also for the second half of the season he played for Al-Ettifaq.
-Afterwards he returned to the Briosa team for the first half of the 2007–08 season, being coached this time by Domingos Paciência, scoring his only Primeira Liga goal for them in a 3–1 away loss to Vitória Setúbal, having a total of 62 appearances with 11 goals in the competition.
+Académica loaned N'Doye for the 2006–07 season to Al Shabab for €500,000 where he worked with coach Humberto Coelho.
+In the second half of the season he played for Al-Ettifaq.
+Subsequently, he returned to the Briosa team for the first half of the 2007–08 season, being coached this time by Domingos Paciência.
+He scored his only Primeira Liga goal for them in a 3–1 away loss to Vitória Setúbal, having a total of 62 appearances with 11 goals in the competition.